tpaviot/ProcessScheduler/docs/pinedo.md

 | 4    | 83  | 336 |
 | 5    | 130  | 337 |

 According to Pinedo, the optimal is "370.
-Two optimal sequences are 1, 2, 4, 5, 3 and 2, 1, 4, 5, 3", confirmed by the following simulation.
+Two optimal sequences are 1, 2, 4, 5, 3 and 2, 1, 4, 5, 3", confirmed by the following simulation:

 ``` py
 problem = ps.SchedulingProblem(name="PinedoExample3.4.5")